criteo/cuttle/README.md

 a Scala library that you embed into your own project to schedule and execute a DAG of jobs.
 The DAG and the jobs definitions are all written using the cuttle Scala API.
 The scheduling mechanism can be customized.

-## Jobs and Workflows
+## Jobs

-A cuttle project is composed of a single [Workflow](https://criteo.github.io/cuttle/api/com/criteo/cuttle/Workflow.html) to execute.
-This workflow is actually a Directed Acyclic Graph (_DAG_) of [Jobs](https://criteo.github.io/cuttle/api/com/criteo/cuttle/Job.html).
+A cuttle project is composed of many [Job]s(https://criteo.github.io/cuttle/api/com/criteo/cuttle/Job.html) to execute.

 Each job is defined by a set of metadata (_such as the job identifier, name, etc._) and most importantly by a side effect function.
 This function handles the actual job execution, and its Scala signature is something like `Context => Future[Completed]` (_which can be read as “execute the job for this input parameter and signal me the completion or failure with the returned Future value”_).